ychiby/ychiby/README.md

 <h2 align="left">Hi 👋!
-My name is xuxana Abitbol and I'm a cst undergraduate , from Morocco</h2>
+My name is ychiby and I'm a cst undergraduate , from Morocco</h2>

 ###